blbadger/blbadger.github.io/index.md

 ## Physics
 The study of observable things.
-Not as simple as it sounds, however.

 ### [Entropy](/entropy.md)